Fcabla/whisper_subtitler/README.md

 4. Form final results with post processing (fix output by punctuation, etc.)
 5. Output results

+## Limitations
+* The main limitations besides inference time (depending on the selected model) its the overlapping speakers.
+When 2 or more speakers speaks at the same time, whisper just outputs the transcription of one speaker.
+Also, the diarization models can output sequences that overlapp bethween each other, but whisper will just output one token for a given timestamp.
+You can end in a situation where you have one token and multiple possible speakers.
+* Untested in different languages, but should work.
+* Untested in longer audio/video files.
+Maybe would be a good idea to split files into smaller chunks if this is a problem.

 ## TODO
 * ~~First approach with stable-ts whisper and pyannote~~
 * ~~User interface using streamlit~~